 ADHD in children: What adults should look out for at school

-In part one of our blog series on ADHD in children at school, Simon Kitson of EDGE Psychology, an experienced Educational Psychologist specializing in working with children with Autism Spectrum Disorder (ASD) and ADHD, considers various factors.
+Simon Kitson of EDGE Psychology, an experienced Educational Psychologist specializing in working with children with Autism Spectrum Disorder (ASD) and ADHD, considers various factors.

 How does ADHD present itself in the classroom?

 With any neurodevelopmental condition, there is a continuum of difficulties, ranging from mild to more severe – which acts as a considerable barrier to accessing education.
-There are key red flags that adults, particularly teachers, within the school should look out for to identify symptoms of ADHD [1].
+There are key red flags that adults, particularly teachers, within the school should look out for to identify symptoms of ADHD.
 Children with ADHD can have low self-esteem, underachieve at school, be at risk of exclusion, and might develop social and emotional problems.
 What teachers might see is a disorganized child, who produces incomplete ‘slapdash’ work, is easily distracted, can be impulsive, and might be subjected to unwanted attention from others.
 Adults working with such children often feel less emotional closeness and co-operation in their relations with their students with ADHD than those without.
-This ‘interpersonal affect’ is another red flag [2].
+This ‘interpersonal affect’ is another red flag.

 Why children with ADHD can be difficult to identify in the classroom?